-After his consent of proceeding the procedure, local anesthetic eye drops were applied and the foreign body was gently and painlessly removed with a sterilised tool.
-Rust residues and stain were found underneath and then successfully removed by another sterilised special tool without any discomfort.
+Management: After his consent of proceeding the procedure, local anesthetic eye drops were applied and the foreign body was gently and painlessly removed with a sterilized tool.
+Rust residues and stain were found underneath and then successfully removed by another sterilized special tool without any discomfort.

-Eye medication and instructions were given, and a next day review was scheduled to ensure normal wound healing without any complications.
+Eye medication and instructions were given, and a review in 24 hours was scheduled to ensure normal wound healing without any complications.

 Corneal Scarring Caused By Over-the-counter Wart Remover Applied On Eyelid

-This patient came in due to constant cloudy vision of this eye after using an over-the-counter wart remover with salicylic acid to remove a wart on her eyelid.
+History: This symptom started after using an over-the-counter wart remover with salicylic acid to remove a wart on her eyelid 5 days ago.
 The chemical went into her eye and she irrigated the eye with tap water for about 15 minutes.
-She had seen a GP about 5 days ago and had used an antibiotic eye medication.
+Then she consulted a GP and had used an antibiotic eye medication.

-Experienced local therapeutic optometrists are the best professional to deal with eye emergency like this, especially when the vision is affected.
+Guide: Local experienced therapeutic optometrists are the best practitioners to deal with eye emergency like this, especially when the vision is affected.
 Because therapeutic optometrists can prescribed eye medications to treat and manage this condition, and monitor both vision and eye health.
 However, emergency departments are the best places for managing severe cases.

 Papilledema In One Eye Caused By A Mandarin Size Brain Tumour

 Patient: Caucasian male, mid 20's, healthy looking